 Network Management: Please see our Network Management Policies

 If you have questions, comments or complaints regarding any of our practices or policies, please contact:

 Huxley IA, 50124

 Your payment and personal information is always safe.
 Our Secure Sockets Layer (SSL) software is the industry standard and among the best software available today for secure commerce transactions.
-It encrypts all of your personal information, including credit card number, name, and address, so that it cannot be read over the internet.
+It encrypts all your personal information, including credit card number, name, and address, so that it cannot be read over the internet.

 Internet Services: Terms of Service